ITfoxtec/FoxIDs/docs/app-reg-howto-saml-google-workspace.md

 4. Click **Create**
 5. Click **Change application** to open the application in edit mode
 6. Select the **Claims Transform** tab
-7. Click **Add claim transform** and click **Map** to add a NameID claim with the user's email address matching the Google Workspace user's email address.
+7. Click **Add claim transform**, choose **Map**, and add a NameID claim with the user's email address matching the Google Workspace user's email address.
 8. Set **New claim** to `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier` - which is the NameID claim URI
 9. Set **Select claim** to `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress`
 10. Click **Update**